raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 53M, history of hepatitis B, no medications, previous punch biopsies.
 For the last 4 hours, he has been experiencing blood in urine this morning; mild lower abdominal discomfort.
 "My stomach is killing me, and now there's blood when I pee!"
 Vitals are 88 bpm, 120/80 blood pressure, 16 RR, 98.6 temp, pain score 7

-Instruct Human: Consider the clinical details and make a decision based on the patient's immediate needs.
+Instruct Human: You are a clinician in the emergency room.
+Evaluate the scenario described below and select an answer.

 Instruct LLM: Please an answer from the choices and reply in JSON format as {"answer": "<your-answer-choice>"}